wolkykim/libasyncd/README.md

 * Simple to use.
 * Support HTTP(coming soon) and BYPASS handler.
 * Support of multiple hooks.
-* Fine control - Provides gradual hooks as well as method hooks.
+* Support request pipelining.
-* Supports SSL - Just flip the switch on.
+* Support SSL - Just flip the switch on.

 ## Compile & Install.
 ```